-The International Beethoven Project, a Chicago-based not-for-profit organization founded in 2009 from the outgrowth of a project begun in Paris in early 2007 by concert pianist George Lepauw, has in just a few short years made an indelible mark on the international music and art scene with its performance projects and festivals.
+The International Beethoven Project, a Chicago-based not-for-profit organization founded in 2008 from the outgrowth of a project begun in Paris in early 2007 by concert pianist George Lepauw, has already left an indelible mark on the international music and art scene with its multidisciplinary performance and media projects.

 The trios that brought IBP to the fore – Hess 47, Anhang 3 and Opus 63 – were released on Cedille Records in 2010, reaching #24 on the Classical Billboard Charts the first week out.
 The recording was a co-production of IBP and the award-winning Chicago-based Cedille Records.
 Max Wilcox, the legendary 17-time Grammy winning producer best known for his recordings of Artur Rubinstein for RCA Victor, served as recording producer for this project at the acoustically perfect American Academy of Arts and Letters in New York City.